-In Florida, stormwater runoff occurs after a rainfall.
-Stormwater flows over impervious (unable to penetrate) surfaces like driveways, sidewalks, streets, parking lots and roofs and is unable to percolate (filter or seep) into the ground.
-This unfiltered water reaches our neighborhood streams, ponds, lakes, bays, wetlands and oceans and can eventually make its way into our groundwater (water beneath the earth's surface).
+In Florida, stormwater runoff occurs during or after a rainfall event.
+Stormwater from the rain flows over impervious, or hard, surfaces like driveways, sidewalks, streets, parking lots and roofs, where it is unable to percolate (filter or seep) into the ground.
+This unfiltered water then reaches our neighborhood streams, ponds, lakes, bays, wetlands and oceans.
+It can even make its way into our groundwater.

 Why Is Stormwater Runoff a Problem?

 Stormwater runoff can collect many different types of pollution before it reaches a body of water, including debris, dirt and chemicals.
-The stormwater collects these materials and flows directly into a body of water like a stream or lake.
+The stormwater collects these materials like a magnet and carries them directly into a body of water like a stream or lake.
 These water bodies may be used for recreational activities, such as swimming, fishing or kayaking, and may even provide some of us with drinking water!
 A variety of plants and wildlife also depend on these water bodies to survive.

 How Do Different Types of Pollution Affect My Watershed?

 Stormwater runoff can carry many different types of non-point source pollution.
 Each can affect your watershed in a different way.
 Learn about some common pollutants that contribute to stormwater runoff below.

 - Sediment (dirt, soil, sand) can increase the turbidity (a measure of water cloudiness) of a water body.
 Turbidity can block sunlight from reaching aquatic plants, making it impossible for them to grow.
 Without plants, animals lose a food source and it is more difficult to filter pollutants from the water.
 Instead, pollutants collect in the bottom of the water body and remain there indefinitely.